dipta3214/Setting-up-SSH-key/README.md

 pbcopy < ~/.ssh/id_rsa.pub
 ```

+The code is ssh key is copied now.
+(Use `cmd + v` to paste the code where necessary)

 To complete this setup, follow the instructions starting from Step 2 at this link **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)**.

 To check your installation, run: